zhichunguo/SD2/README.md

 ## SD2Query Package
 The SD2Query package is a python package written in C++ to speed up the queries to the MySQL database.
 The package will cache all queried information in RAM to avoid repeated queries to the MySQL server.
 It can also write the cached information to an external file, and restore information from the file.

-**Database setting**: You need to define the database information, such as the MySQL server address, user name, user password, and database name, at the beginning of the file *MySQLPaperQuery.h*.
+**Database setting**: You need to define the database information, such as the MySQL server address, user name, user password, and database name, at the beginning of the file *utility.h*.

-**Compilation options**: The package can be compiled with two options by defining MACROS ``USE_MYSQL`` and ``MYSQL_PAPRE_QUERY_DEBUG``.

-``USE_MYSQL``: Compile the package with the ability to query MySQL server.
-If this macro is not defined, the package can still run with the information provided in previously saved external files.
-In that case, the server will not require the MySQL server and the database to run.

-``MYSQL_PAPRE_QUERY_DEBUG``: Compile the package with the ability to produce log files for debugging.

 **Reading/writing external files**: You may send a request to read or write a file through the Flask server.
 The Flask server will then send the request to the package.
 To write the cached information to a file, you need to run ``host_address:1234/writefile?name=file.txt``, where ``host_address`` is the IP address of the host and *file.txt* is the name of the file.
 To read information from a file to cache, you may run ``host_address:1234/readfile?name=file.txt``.

 **Compilation**: The SD2Query package can be compiled using the *CMakeList.txt* file.
 For *Linux/MacOS*, you may simply run ``cmake ./`` to produce a Makefile, and run ``make`` to compile.
 For *Windows*, you may use cmake to produce a visual studio project for compilation.
 A successful compilation will create a dynamic library, and you need to copy that to the directory containing server.py to ensure the package is discoverable by python.

+**Compilation options**: The package can be compiled with two options by defining MACROS ``USE_MYSQL`` and ``MYSQL_PAPRE_QUERY_DEBUG``.

+``USE_MYSQL``: Compile the package with the ability to query MySQL server.
+If this macro is not defined, the package can still run with the information provided in previously saved external files.
+In that case, the server will not require the MySQL server and the database to run.
+Please refer to the corresponding ``SD2Query/CMakeLists.txt`` for detail.

+``MYSQL_PAPRE_QUERY_DEBUG``: Compile the package with the ability to produce log files for debugging.

 **Dependencies**: The package requires Python and Boost to export the C++ library to Python.
 It also requires the MySQL Connector/C++ library if compiled with the ``USE_MYSQL`` compilation option.
 In that case, you will need to provide the corresponding include directory and static library in *CMakeLists.txt*.
 Please follow the instructions in *CMakeLists.txt*.